HRNet/HRNet-Image-Classification/README.md

 # High-resolution networks (HRNets) for Image classification

 ## News
-- The two small models are provided. #parameters and GFLOPs are similar to ResNet18.
+- Per request, we provide two small HRNet models. #parameters and GFLOPs are similar to ResNet18.
+The segmentation resutls using the two small models are also available at https://github.com/HRNet/HRNet-Semantic-Segmentation.

 - TensoFlow implemenation available at https://github.com/yuanyuanli85/tf-hrnet.
 Thanks [VictorLi](https://github.com/yuanyuanli85)!